daithimarkham/Pands-Problem-Set/README.md

 The last line, i = i -1.
 Whatever the user enters, subtract 1 and keep going until it reaches 0, addding all while looping.

-Then I entered print(ans) which gave us the sum of 55 if the user enters the positive integer of 10.
+Then I entered print(ans) which gave us the sum of 55 if the user enters the positive integer of ten.

 # - Problem number 2